Face-to-Face vs. Virtual Sales Meetings: Which Works Better for Closing Deals?

-Which is the Better Sales Technique?
+Which Has Better Sales Techniques?
 Face to Face v.s.
 Virtual Meetings

 Both face to face and virtual meetings have their benefits for your clients and for you.

-Face to face offers a human connection and an atmosphere that lets you talk a little freer than maybe you’re comfortable with online.
+Face to face meetings offer a human connection and an atmosphere that lets you talk a little freer than maybe you’re comfortable with online.
 Plus a lunch at a nice restaurant or camaraderie around a meeting table can be the most effective way to get what’s needed from your meeting.

 Virtual connections can happen faster without the limitations of travel and venues.
 And, you can create an interactive atmosphere online with participants from across the world contributing to your tasks, like finalizing a document in real time (not through email).
 Plus you’ll have shareable content you can all refer to when you’ve disconnected.